Have you claimed your free £10 bet from Sky Bet, no strings attached and no deposit required? click here to claim yours today!

-The fifth and final event in South Africa of the 2016 season that began in November takes us to Pretoria Country Club in Waterkloof, Pretoria and just a few miles north of the two previous events already played in Johannesburg in 2016.
-The Pretoria CC hosted its first European Tour event last season, however the 106 year-old club is no stranger to professional golf having hosted a number of Sunshine Tour events in the relatively recent past, including a smattering of Vodacom Championship and Vodacom Origins of Golf events between 2005-2011.
+The fourth of five South African events in this 2017 season that began back in December takes us to Pretoria Country Club in Waterkloof, Pretoria and just a few miles north of the two previous events already played in Johannesburg this year.
+The Pretoria CC hosted its first European Tour event in 2015, however the 107 year-old club is no stranger to professional golf having hosted a number of Sunshine Tour events in the relatively recent past, including a smattering of Vodacom Championship and Vodacom Origins of Golf events between 2005-2011.

 Pretoria CC.
 Designer: Grimsdel, 1910 with Player re-design 2004.
-Course Type: Classical, Parkland; Par: 70; Length: 7,063 yards; Water Hazards: 8; Fairways: Kikuyu; Rough: Kikuyu; Greens: Bentgrass, 10 on the stimpmeter.
+Course Type: Classical, Parkland; Par: 71; Length: 7,081 yards; Water Hazards: 8; Fairways: Kikuyu; Rough: Kikuyu; Greens: Bentgrass, 10 on the stimpmeter.

 Course Overview.
 The course here at Pretoria Country Club is a Bob Grimsdel classic that received a pretty hefty Gary Player overhaul a decade ago to toughen it up for the modern golfer.
 The parkland course is tree-lined with tight landing areas and long, wispy grass waiting to punish errant drives alongside water hazards on nearly half of the holes.
 What was once a very straightforward layout has been toughened to a degree by Player with the addition of more than 90 bunkers, some of which are deep pot-bunkers, however in calm conditions the professionals can still score heavily as was evident by Hennie Otto's 28-under total to win the 2010 Vodacom Championship here with the course playing as a par 72.

 Tournament Stats.
 We've published some key player statistics for this week's Tshwane Open that will help to shape a view on players who traditionally play well at this event.
-Please note that only the 2015 event was played on this track here in Pretoria: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+Please note that only the 2015 & 2016 events were played on this track here in Pretoria: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 2016: Charl Schwartzel, 6/1; 2015: George Coetzee, 20/1; 2014: Ross Fisher, 28/1; 2013: Dawie Van Der Walt, 100/1.
-For a summary of winners odds on the European Tour for the past 5 years based on the completed 2015 schedule click here.
+For a summary of winners odds on the European Tour for the past 5 years based on the completed 2016 schedule click here.

 Tournament Trends & Key Factors.

-Incoming Form/Event Form Of Winner.
-Last year's winner George Coetzee arrived here fresh from a missed cut the week before at the Africa Open.
+2015 winner George Coetzee arrived here fresh from a missed cut the week before at the Africa Open.
 Prior to that though he'd finished 24th at the Joburg Open (2nd for putting) and 16th at the Dimension Data Pro-Am (1st for GIR) to suggest that he wasn't fair away from a contending performance.
 As well as being Coetzee's home track, he'd also finished 2nd and 7th here in 2011 and 2007 respectively on the Sunshine Tour.
 Despite the fact that he won, I find this quote from Coetzee quite revealing, "There are some advantages to knowing the course as well as I do, but it suits a certain type of golfer.
 Hopefully I make enough putts to make up for that." - clearly he did that year, however in theory the course should suit a far more accurate type of player.